KotKatLV/React_learn/README.md

-Playing with webpack and app building
+Practice with webpack and app building